 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board (“FASB”) that are adopted by the Company as of the specified effective date.
 If not discussed, management believes that the impact of recently issued standards, which are not yet effective, will not have a material impact on the Company’s financial statements upon adoption.

-In May 2014, the FASB issued a comprehensive new revenue recognition standard that supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, and industry-specific guidance in Subtopic 932-605, Extractive Activities-Oil and Gas-Revenue Recognition.
+In May 2014, the FASB issued a comprehensive new revenue recognition standard that supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, and industry-specific guidance in Subtopic 932-605, Extractive Activities-Oil and Gas-Revenue Recognition .
 The core principle of the new guidance is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for transferring those goods or services.
 The new standard also requires significantly expanded disclosure regarding the qualitative and quantitative information of an entity's nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 The standard creates a five-step model that requires companies to exercise judgment when considering the terms of a contract and all relevant facts and circumstances.
 The standard allows for several transition methods: (a) a full retrospective adoption in which the standard is applied to all of the periods presented, or (b) a modified retrospective adoption in which the standard is applied only to the most current period presented in the financial statements, including additional disclosures of the standard's application impact to individual financial statement line items.
 In March, April, May and December 2016, the FASB issued new guidance in Topic 606, Revenue from Contracts with Customers, to address the following potential implementation issues of the new revenue standard: (a) to clarify the implementation guidance on principal versus agent considerations, (b) to clarify the identification of performance obligations and the licensing implementation guidance and (c) to address certain issues in the guidance on assessing collectability, presentation of sales taxes, noncash consideration, and completed contracts and contract modifications at transition.
 This standard is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
-The Company previously followed the sales method of accounting for oil and natural gas production, which is generally consistent with the revenue recognition provision of the new standard.
-The majority of our revenue arrangements generally consist of a single performance obligation to transfer promised goods or services.
-Based on our evaluation process and review of our arrangements with operators who act as an intermediary and enter into contracts with purchasers who are the ultimate customers, the timing and amount of revenue recognized based on the standard is consistent with our revenue recognition policy under previous guidance.
-The Company adopted the new standard effective January 1, 2018, using the modified retrospective approach, and has expanded its financial statement disclosures in order tocomply with the standard.
-The Company has processes and controls to ensure we recognize revenue in accordance with the appropriate accounting treatment and to generate the disclosures required under the new standard in the first quarter of 2018.
-We have determined the adoption of the standard did not have a material impact on our results of operations, cash flows, or financial position.
+The Company follows the sales method of accounting for oil, NGL and natural gas production, which is generally consistent with the revenue recognition provision of the new standard.
+However, the Company is still evaluating the impact this standard will have on its financial statements upon adoption.
+The Company does not anticipate the standard to have a material impact on its financial statements upon adoption based on its ongoing evaluation process which will be completed in the fourth quarter of 2017.
+This evaluation requires, among other things, a review of the contracts it has with customers within each of the revenue streams identified within the Company's business, including oil sales, natural gas sales and NGL sales.
+The Company has limited revenue streams under which revenue is recognized when control is transferred and ownership passes to the other party.
+The Company is currently assessing the requirements for additional disclosures and documentation of new policies, procedures, and control activities requirements.
+The Company’s expectation is to adopt the standard on January 1, 2018, using the modified retrospective method.
+Based on the analysis to-date, the Company has not identified any material impact on its financial statements other than additional disclosures requirements.